dwyl/process-handbook/how-to-create-personas.md

 ### Examples

 Here are some more examples of personas from the project to help people find low or no alcohol drinks and the venues that serve them.
-These personas are for the drinks brands, venues and the staff from the organisation behind the site.
+These personas are for the drinks brands, venue managers and the staff from the organisation behind the site.
-They consider their involvement and presence on the site and how it can benefit
+They consider their involvement and presence on the site and how it can benefit them:
-them:

 ![Persona, Bradley the Brand Manager](https://user-images.githubusercontent.com/16775804/46004238-49354000-c0aa-11e8-801b-858d137f6b1b.png "Persona, Bradley the Brand Manager")
 ![Persona, Vicky the Venue Manager](https://user-images.githubusercontent.com/16775804/46004426-cb256900-c0aa-11e8-8faa-31878125a4d4.png "Persona, Vicky the Venue Manager")
 ![Persona, Jussi from Club Soda](https://user-images.githubusercontent.com/16775804/46004730-7c2c0380-c0ab-11e8-96b1-267bdc416001.png "Persona, Jussi from Club Soda")

+## Notes

+<sup>1</sup>Personas are _usually_ fictional representations
+of a typical person using a product.
+This is to avoid subject of the persona feeling like self-concious.
+However in the case where you are building a feature for a very specific person
+(_e.g. your "boss" if you're building a specific feature of an internal tool like a sales dashboard_) the persona is very clearly a person we _know_ and can describe them precisely to help the team focus.
+That is the case of this last persona ("Jussi") who is a an _actual_ person we all know and love.
+Having a well defined persona
+for the _real_ person using the product can be _even more_ useful than a fictional one.
+We just need to be careful to only use people who have given their consent to be personafied.